yilerat19/yilerat19.github.io/_pages/cv.md

 Education
 ======
 * Ph.D.
-Candidate, Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, Urbana, IL [2019 - Present]
+Candidate, Electrical and Computer Engineering (ECE), University of Illinois at Urbana-Champaign, Urbana, IL [2019 - Present]
 * M.S., Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, Urbana, IL [2017 - 2019]
   * Thesis: Determine the Role of Neglected Heavy Ions N+ in the Earth’s Inner Magnetosphere
   * Advisor: Raluca Ilie